htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``SCHEDD_PREEMPTION_RANK`` :index:`SCHEDD_PREEMPTION_RANK`
     This floating point value is utilized only for machines allocated by a dedicated scheduler.
-It is evaluated in context of a job ClassAd, and it represents a machine’s preference for running a job.
+It is evaluated in context of a job ClassAd, and it represents a machine's preference for running a job.
 This configuration variable has no default; when not defined, preemption will never be considered.